16. Debugging

 • But Python can only do so much

-• For example, Python cannot suddenly figure out what it means to add an integer and a string together
+• For example, Python cannot figure out what it should mean to add an integer and a string together

 1print(99 + "bottles of beer on the wall")